Bloggbild för: DIY: 2 Easy Recipes for Homemade Non-Toxic Slime That's Sustainable & Naturally Fun

 Instructions:

-• Add more water if you want a thinner mixture or more cornstarch if you find it's too thick.
-The slime behaves differently depending on its consistency, so it can be fun to experiment.
-The slime gets a fantastic vibrant pink color and a magical consistency!
-It's hard when you hold a lump in your hand, but when you continue holding it, the slime melts.
-A cozy and fun experience for both children and adults!
+• Add more water if you want a looser mixture or more potato starch if you feel it's too thick.
+The slime behaves differently depending on the consistency, so it can be fun to experiment.

 Tips!

-Keep in mind that it can get messy and a bit sticky when playing with slime, so it's a good idea to use a placemat on the table.
-And consider wearing an apron or clothes that can get dirty, and wash your hands thoroughly afterward to remove all color from the Pink Pitaya.
-Pink Pitaya is a vibrant powder that can stain light-colored textiles.
+And feel free to put on an apron or old clothes and wash your hands thoroughly afterwards so all the color from the Pink Pitaya disappears.
+Pink Pitaya is a vibrant powder that can stain light textiles.

 2. Sticky Slime